AsyncNinja/AsyncNinja/Docs/ExecutionContext.md

 }
 ```
 **What did just happen?**
 On `signIn` web service will be requested for sign in.
-When resonse from web service arrived closure passed to `onValue` will be called to on `Executor` provided by `ExecutionContext`.
+When resonse from web service arrived closure passed to `onComplete` will be called to on `Executor` provided by `ExecutionContext`.
 So we have

 * clean code
 * no retain cycles